 - English ivy

 While plants may work in ways that are too subtle for you (especially if you have an upcoming camping trip), this can be a fairly easy solution to invest in.
-It may be especially lovely to those of you living in your travel trailer full time.
+It may be especially lovely for those living in your travel trailer full-time.
+However, it’s essential to note that RVs are always at risk for moisture damage, especially if you plan on traveling or storing your RV in a particularly moist location.

-8. Activated Charcoal Could Help
+8. Activated Charcoal

-Speaking of moisture, did you know that activated charcoal can help you eliminate excess moisture as well as unpleasant smells?
+Speaking of moisture, did you know activated charcoal can help eliminate excess moisture as well as unpleasant smells?
 You can purchase activated charcoal in many forms, some of which may help you combat the bad scents lingering in your RV from manufacturing.
+I personally use these bamboo charcoal bags throughout my RV.

-You can reuse these bags by simply setting them out in the sunshine to air dry, and the charcoal gets refreshed.
-These are perfect compact solutions to eliminating both moisture and smells inside of your new rig!
+They absorb excess moisture, which is something that plagues my RV since I live in the Pacific Northwest.
+They also help with unpleasant smells too.
+You can reuse these bags by simply setting them out in the sunshine to air dry, and the charcoal to get refreshed.
+These are perfect compact solutions to eliminate both moisture and smells inside your new rig!

-New RV Smell in RVs Over Time
+Will New RV Smell Go Away Over Time?

-While purchasing a brand new RV only to find that it smells bad can be disappointing, there may not be very much for you to do, at least at first.
+While purchasing a brand new RV only to find it smells bad can be disappointing, there may not be very much for you to do, at least at first.
 What’s the best solution for fighting new RV smell?
 Time.
+That’s right- time is your best solution to chemical smells inside your trailer, particularly when it comes to fighting formaldehyde.
+But why might this be?

+Well, formaldehyde dissipates over time, usually as your trailer ages, year after year.
+This is how the chemical is designed, and it gradually lessens as the materials used to build your motorhome age.
 This is why I never noticed an unpleasant smell in my travel trailer: it was built in the year 1976!
 By the time I purchased it, decades of formaldehyde and other chemicals had completely disappeared, leaving no scent behind.

 This is one of the main arguments for purchasing an older RV.
 While it won’t help you with your new RV scent, it can be a comforting thought.
 You won’t be stuck with gross RV smells forever, and any harmful effects from formaldehyde are reduced year after year.